fasuyaaaPNG/Natix/README.md

 - Turning a website into a desktop application
 - Add a desktop application icon
+- Add architecture aplication
-- specify the name of the desktop application
+- Specify the name of the desktop application

 ## Contact
 If you have any questions not worthy of a [bug report](https://github.com/fasuyaaaPNG/Natix/issues) and ask away.